VThermes-LPGP/miR187_3D_image_and_BRB-seq_data_analysis/3D_imaging_analysis/density/README.md

 - Computes density distributions for each sample and group (WT vs MUT).
 - Generates combined density plots with average curves for WT and MUT

-This workflow allows researchers to analyse and visualize follicle size distributions across WT and MUT medaka ovaries at two developmental stages: 104 dpf (juveniles) and 211 dpf (adults).
+This workflow allows researchers to analyze and visualize follicle size distributions across WT and MUT medaka ovaries at two developmental stages: 104 dpf (juveniles) and 211 dpf (adults).
 The script automatically detects experiments in separate subfolders and organizes outputs in dedicated folders.

 ---